springwolf/springwolf.github.io/docs/behind-the-scenes.md

 When the Spring Boot application is started, Springwolf uses its scanners to find defined consumers and producers within the application.
 Based on the results, the channels/topics are extracted including payload type and merged together into an [AsyncApi conform document](https://www.asyncapi.com/docs/reference/specification/v2.6.0).

-The AsyncAPI document is accessible an endpoint.
+The AsyncApi document is accessible an endpoint.
-When the Springwolf ui is opened, the browser fetches the document and renders it (see demo).
+When the Springwolf UI is opened, the browser fetches the document and renders it (see demo).

-When publishing is enabled, the user can publish a message through the ui to another endpoint.
+When publishing is enabled, the user can publish a message through the UI to another endpoint.
 From there, Springwolf forwards the message to the protocol specific producer.

 ## Plugins